wp-plugins/pro-mime-types/readme.txt

 = Pro Mime Types =

-***This plugin works on both WordPress MultiSite and Single Sites***
+**This plugin works on both WordPress MultiSite and Single Sites**

+This plugin allows you to:

+* Set allowed Mime types
+* If allowed, also set minimum Pro Sites level (WPMUdev plugin)

+Within the network admin menu under Settings you can allow or disallow various mime types.
+You can also see the list of all active Mime Types on the network.

+> <strong>About Pro Mime Types</strong><br>
+> This plugin allows you to set available mime types for upload in the Media Library
+>
+> When a Mime Type is allowed:
+> Any user can upload the file
+>
+> When a Mime Type is disallowed:
+> The user gets an error that the file isn't allowed because of security reasons.

 *For the extra Pro Sites functionality you'll need the Pro Sites plugin from WPMUdev, get it here: [Pro Sites by WPMUdev]*

 [Pro Sites by WPMUdev]: https://premium.wpmudev.org/project/pro-sites/
-	"Get Pro Sites"
+	"Pro Sites"

-**About this plugin:**

-This plugin allows you to set allowed mime types to be uploaded throughout your network installation.
-By default WordPress doesn't allow many mime types to be uploaded.

-Within the network admin menu under Settings you can allow or disallow various mime types.
-You can also see the list of all active Mime Types on the network.

-**When a Mime Type is allowed:**

-* Any user can upload the allowed Mime Type through the WordPress Media Uploader.
-* If set, only the allowed Pro Level and higher can upload the Mime Type through the WordPress Media Uploader.

-**When a Mime Type is disallowed:**

-* No one can upload the Mime Type, not even the Pro Level next to it.

 == Installation ==

 1. Install Pro Mime Types either via the WordPress.org plugin directory, or by uploading the files to your server.
-1. Network Activate this plugin through the Network Plugin Manager.
+1. Either Network Activate this plugin or activate it on a single site.
-1. Set the allowed mime types in /wp-admin/network/settings.php?page=pmt_admin_page
-1. Hover over any blue, orange or red colored mime type to see the reason why it's potentially unwanted
-1. Save the settings at the bottom of the page
+1. If you're on a MultiSite network, you can set up the default options for the whole network in your Network Settings menu.
+1. If you're on a Single Site installation, you can set up the default options within the Settings menu.
 1. That's it!
-Enjoy :)
+Enjoy!

 == Changelog ==

 = 1.0.5 =
-* Compatibility: PHP7 & WP 4.3.0 confirmed
 * Added: Default mime options (enabled for safe, disabled for the rest) (effective only before first safe has been made)
 * Added: Default Mime Types are directly active on first activation
 * Added: single-site compatibility